Tech-at-DU/Launch-Page-Tutorial/P00-Getting-Setup/content.md

 The first thing to do is to make sure we have a **Text Editor** installed on our computers.
 Then we have make a new project folder and get our initial `index.html` file created and verify that it is working.

-# Installing Text Editor Atom
+# Installing Text Editor VSCode

 Where do we write code?